cirrusidentity/ssp-proxy-tutorial/GOTCHAS.md

 ```

-This (usefully in some cases, we've taken advantage of that RequesterId info in a couple of deployments) tells the "proxied IdP" the actual service (SP entityID) that is asking for authentication.
+This (usefully in some cases, Unicon has taken advantage of that RequesterId info in a couple of deployments) tells the "proxied IdP" the actual service (SP entityID) that is asking for authentication.
 But ADFS will reject any AuthnRequests containing that Scoping element, replying with a SAML error that there it doesn't know how to deal with a Scoping element.

 So if you want to proxy ADFS, you need to modify SimpleSAMLphp to *not* include that Scoping element when the IdP is an ADFS-based one.
-One fix for this which we have made, and proposed be included in future releases of SimpleSAMLphp, can be found here:
+One fix for this which Unicon has made, and proposed be included in future releases of SimpleSAMLphp, can be found here:

   https://github.com/simplesamlphp/simplesamlphp/issues/498
     (as a comment by "mapgrady" on May 15)